-Potential effects to federally listed species identified below are consistent with the Proposed Action's Supplemental BA.
-The Proposed Action's potential impacts on sensitive biological resources are discussed below for each specific resource.
+The Proposed Project's potential impacts on sensitive biological resources are discussed below for each specific resource.
 Where additional analysis and mitigation is warranted to ensure that potential impacts to sensitive biological resources are avoided and minimized, details are also provided.
-All biological mitigation measures are provided in Table 3.2-1 at the end of this section.
+All biological mitigation measures, MM Bio-1 through MM Bio-17 are provided in Table 9 at the end of this section.
+If all significant impacts to sensitive biological resources cannot be avoided by implementation of MM Gen-1 and MM Bio-1 through MM Bio-17, the Investigation site will be re-evaluated with implementation of MM Gen-2 (details in Section 2.3 Project Description), and potentially removed from the Proposed Project.